-Challenge: Proof of consent for every lead.
+Challenge: Must have proof of consent for every lead.

 Any consumer contacted can bring a suit against a business for non-compliance with the regulations.
 Therefore, proof of consent must be stored for every single lead received in a marketing database.
-Businesses must be able to provide proof of consent for each individual by proving that the consumer in question was presented with the proper consent language and verifying the email address submitted on the form.
+Businesses must be able to provide proof of consent for each individual by proving that the consumer in question was presented with the proper consent language and verifying the phone number submitted on the form.

-Solution: Store a TrustedForm Certificate for every lead that includes CASL-compliant disclosure and consent language.
+Solution: Store a TrustedForm Certificate for every lead.